-The orangutans share Borneo's forests with 12 other primate species, including 2 gibbon species, 5 langurs, 2 macaques, the tarsier (Tarsius bancanus), the slow loris (Nycticebus coucang), and the endangered proboscis monkey (Nasalis larvatus).
-Most of these species have overlapping ranges, but they vary with respect to dietary content and foraging strategy.
+Orangutans share Borneo's forests with 12 other primate species, including 2 gibbon species, 5 langurs, 2 macaques, the tarsier (Tarsiusbancanus), the slow loris (Nycticebuscoucang), and the endangered proboscis monkey (Nasalislarvatus).

-This rhino is a subspecies of the Sumatran rhinoceros, represented by at least 13 individuals in fragmented populations on the Malay Peninsula, Sumatra and Borneo.
-Whereas the Borneo subspecies was formerly widespread across the island, only a population of about 50 individuals remains, confined to eastern and central Sabah (Malaysia).
+This rhino, a subspecies of the Sumatran rhinoceros, is represented by around 13 individuals in fragmented populations on the Malay Peninsula, Sumatra and Borneo.
+The Borneo subspecies used to be widespread across the island but now only a population of less than 30 individuals remains, confined to eastern and central Sabah (Malaysia).

-The dense cover of high forests throughout the island of Borneo has led to the evolution of many squirrels, from the tiny pygmy squirrel (Exilisciurus species)—no larger than your average mouse—to the giant squirrel (Ratufa affinis)—larger than your average house cat—which can sometimes be observed hopping from branch to branch.
+The dense cover of high forests throughout the island of Borneo has led to the evolution of many squirrels, from the tiny pygmy squirrel (Exilisciurus species)—no larger than your average mouse—to the giant squirrel (Ratufaaffinis)—larger than your average house cat.

 Even more unusual are the flying squirrels (Pteromyinae sub family), of which there are 12 known species in Borneo.
 These animals have developed membranes between their fore and hind legs, allowing them to launch themselves off high trees and glide through the air with outstretched limbs.

-This has allowed several small-medium carnivores to dominate lowland forests, including the endangered clouded leopard (Neofelis nebulosa), sun bear (Helarctos malayanus), Sunda otter-civet (Cynogale bennettii), and other mustelids.
+Several small-medium carnivores dominate lowland forests, including the endangered clouded leopard (Neofelisnebulosa), Borneo bay cat (Pardofelis badia), sun bear (Helarctos malayanus), Sunda otter-civet (Cynogale bennettii), and other mustelids

 Other Borneo mammals that occur in high numbers and which play a major role in the rainforest ecosystem are the smaller carnivores (meat-eating species) of the island.